• Skip to primary navigation

 Instructions

-• Peel the carrots, and julienne them using a mandolin slicer or julienne peeler.
+• Prepare Carrots - peel carrots and julienne using a mandolin slicer or julienne peeler.
 You can manually slice them into thin pieces, but using a mandolin slicer will be quicker.
 The longer the carrot strand, the better.

-• Heat the oil in a frying pan, add the onions and fry until caramelized.
+• Caramelize - heat the oil in a frying pan, add the onions and fry until caramelized.
 Remove from heat.

-• Add the salt, sugar, black pepper, coriander, cayenne and garlic to the fried onions.
+• Mix Seasonings - add salt, sugar, black pepper, coriander, cayenne and garlic to the fried onions.
 Mix until combined.

 More Asian Recipes